AugmendTech/treeseg/README.md

 - Official repo for "TreeSeg: Hierarchical Topic Segmentation of Large Transcripts"
 - Paper: https://arxiv.org/abs/2407.12028

 TreeSeg is an algorithm for segmenting large meetings transcripts in a hierarchical manner using embeddings and divisive clustering.
 It produces a binary tree of segments by recursively splitting segments into sub-segments.
 The approach is completely unsupervised.
-While this implementation is using OpenAI embeddings model, any embeddings model can be used as an alternative.
+While this implementation is using OpenAI's embeddings model, any embeddings model can be used as an alternative.